Aria Wang • 王 元

-I study visual and semantic processing in the human brain.
-In my work, I collect data using functional Magnetic Resonance Imaging (fMRI) and use models from computer vision and natural language processing to model brain responses of viewing natural images and movies.
+Prior to NIH, I received my joint PhD in Neural Computation and Machine Learning at Carnegie Mellon University, where I had the privilege of being advised by by Mike Tarr and Leila Wehbe.
+My PhD works have focused on modeling visual and semantic processing in the human brain, where I collected data using functional Magnetic Resonance Imaging (fMRI) and used models from computer vision and natural language processing to model brain responses of viewing natural images and movies.

-Before joining CMU, I received a B.A. in Cognitive Science and Statistics from UC Berkeley.
+Before CMU, I received a B.A. in Statistics and Cognitive Science from UC Berkeley.

-Other than research, I enjoy rock climbing, mountaineering, cooking, and reading.
+Other than research, I enjoy bouldering, mountaineering, cooking, and reading.

 Joint Natural Language and Image Pre-training Builds Better Models of Human Higher Visual Cortex [paper] [poster] [talk]